Search results for

 The Pixel 7 range offers middling battery life, so the best charger will depend on your use case.
 Lighter users who can make it through a full day will be perfectly well served with overnight charging, thanks to Google’s Adaptive Charging technology.
 In that case, virtually any charger will do, but we’d recommend a USB Power Delivery plug capable of providing at least 18W of power.
 Such a plug would still work pretty well for a quick day charge, too, and chances are you already have one lying around from an older product.

-However, if you need day charging and want to top your handset up as quickly as possible, you’ll want to pick one of these best Pixel 7 chargers.
+However, if you need day charging and want to top your handset up as quickly as possible, you’ll want to pick a capable charger.
 Any USB Power Delivery PPS charger capable of providing about 25W or more is what you’ll need for the 7 and 7 Pro.
 However, our testing suggests this is only worthwhile with the Google Pixel 7 Pro — the regular Pixel 7 sees minimal benefit.
 Google’s official 30W plug does the trick here, but there are plenty of third-party options as well.

 AA Recommended